jreisinger/docs/blog/2023-01-02-practical-cloud-security-overview.md

 CIA triad represents the traditional (since [1977](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nbsspecialpublication500-19.pdf)) security goals: "The protection of system data and resources from accidental and deliberate threats to confidentiality, integrity, and availability."

-* confidentiality: no unauthorized (read) access to data or resources
+* Confidentiality: no unauthorized (read) access to data or resources
-* integrity: no unauthorized changes to data or resources
+* Integrity: no unauthorized changes to data or resources
-* availability: data and resources available when needed
+* Availability: data and resources available when needed

+OK, so how do we achieve the security goals?

 # Security principles

-OK, so how do we achieve the security goals?
 First, there are some principles everybody should keep in mind and apply whenever possible:

 * simplicity - the worst enemy of security is [complexity](https://www.schneier.com/blog/archives/2022/08/security-and-cheap-complexity.html) because it makes defense harder
 * minimal attack surface - minimize possible ways a system can be attacked